zbrsthl/federation/README.md

 # GangGo Federation Library

-Pretty raw federation library for golang to communicate with the diaspora protocol
+Federation library for golang to communicate with the diaspora protocol

+## Dependencies

+For parsing hcard's the library requires a third party lib:

+    github.com/PuerkitoBio/goquery